allaboutapps/ios-starter/README.md

 ## Steps

 1. Run `cookiecutter gh:allaboutapps/ios-starter`.
-2. You'll be asked for project name, team details and bundle identifier details. `cookiecutter` will create all files needed from the template on `github`.
+2. You'll be asked for project name, team details and bundle identifier details.
+If you don't have the localization tool installed, skip the `googleSheetId` parameter. `cookiecutter` will create all files needed from the template on `github`.
 3. `xcodegen` will run automatically and generate the `Xcode` project file.
 4. Afterwards `carthage update --platform ios --cache-build` will install/update all needed dependencies.
 5. Xcode launches your new project.